 Perform cost-effective, STAT testing without paying for unnecessary analytes.
 The Bordetella Direct Test produces definitive results without the use of a large respiratory panel.
 You only pay for the target you need.

 Report accurate results in an actionable timeframe.
-With a reported 92.5% sensitivity and 99.6% specificity, the Bordetella Direct Test provides definitive results in under 2 hours, allowing prompt treatment and public health reporting and facilitating outbreak readiness in your lab.
+The Bordetella Direct Test provides definitive results in under 2 hours, allowing prompt treatment and public health reporting and facilitating outbreak readiness in your lab.

 A universal test.
 The Bordetella Direct Test has been validated with several media types, including VTM/UTM, ESwabs, Liquid Stuart, saline, Tris EDTA, and other elution buffers, making it compatible with virtually any nasopharyngeal specimen collection protocol.

-For more information on the Bordetella Direct Test, our system or to schedule a demo, please contact Great Basin Sales.
+For more information on the Great Basin Bordetella Direct Test, or to purchase our system, please contact us.

 1CDC: 2015 Final Pertussis Surveillance Report